duality-solutions/Sequence/doc/build-osx.md

 be done in `Xcode > Preferences > Downloads > Components` and generally must be re-done or updated every time Xcode is updated.

+After installing Xcode, start the application, accept the agreement and then close the application.

+Open terminal and enter:

+        sudo xcode-select --install

 There's also an assumption that you already have `git` installed.
 If not, it's the path of least resistance to install [Github for Mac](https://mac.github.com/) (OS X 10.7+) or